minnojs/minno-quest/src/0.1/sequencer/mixer.md

 }
 ```

-In piQuest and piManager, you may want to debug conditions by [activating the DEBUG `conditions` setting](#debugging).
-When activated, then any condition that is evaluated will be logged to the console.

 #### Operators
 The default comparison for a condition is to check equality (supports comparison of objects and arrays too).
 You can use the `operator` property to change the comparison method.
 The following checks if var is greater than otherVar: